Peshkopi: History

 The region today known as Dibër was inhabited in pre-Christian times by the Illyrian tribe known to the Romans as Penestae, Πενέσται in Ancient Greek (penestë).

 By the beginning of the sixteenth century, the Ottoman Empire had completed its conquest of Albania.
-Under the rule of the Ottoman Empire, Peshkopi (then Debre-i Zir, which meant "Lower Debre" in Ottoman Turkish) was a small market town, overshadowed by the larger and more flamboyant Debar (Dibra e Madhe, "Greater Dibër"), which today lies just over the Macedonian border.
+Under the rule of the Ottoman Empire, Peshkopi (then Debre-i Zir, which meant "Lower Debre" in Persian) was a small market town, overshadowed by the larger and more flamboyant Debar (Dibra e Madhe, "Greater Dibër"), which today lies just over the Macedonian border.
 The population of Peshkopi was almost completely Muslim by 1583.
 In 1873 an Ottoman barracks was built in Peshkopi, housing up to 8,000 soldiers.

 The Dibër region, including Peshkopi, took part in the uprisings against Ottoman authority that were occurring throughout Albania in the early 1910s.
 Albanian armed bands (çeta) captured Peshkopi from the Ottomans on August 16, 1912.

-In the aftermath of the breakup of the Ottoman Empire, a Serbian army invaded Dibër and entered Peshkopi in early December 1912.
+In the aftermath of the breakup of the Ottoman Empire, a Serbian army occupied Dibër and entered Peshkopi in early December 1912.
 Albanian forces retook the city on September 20, 1913.
-A Bulgarian army invaded Peshkopi on January 1, 1916.
+Bulgarian army soldiers invaded Peshkopi on January 1, 1916.
 The Austro-Hungarian Empire, an ally of Bulgaria, brought an army to Peshkopi on April 12, 1916, and engaged in punitive house-burnings and executions throughout the region in an attempt to quell local resistance.
 The Bulgarians and Austro-Hungarians departed the area in September 1918.

 Italian forces invaded Albania in 1939, reaching Peshkopi on April 15.
 Albanian Communist partisans retook Peshkopi on September 9, 1943.
 The following October, the partisans defeated Balli Kombëtar forces in an armed battle for control of the city.
 In July 1944, German forces occupied the city, but were expelled later that same month.
 Fighting continued in the Dibër region until early September, leaving the Communist-dominated National Liberation Army (Ushtria Nacionalçlirimtare) in control.

 Geography

 Peshkopi is located in northeastern Albania, in the Dibër County.
 It is situated in the valley of the Drin river, at the foot of the Korab mountain range.
 The town is the administrative center of the district and has a population of around 14,000 people.
-The Korab mountain range, which is the highest range in the Balkans, is located to the east of the town.
+The Korab mountain range, which is one of the highest ranges in the Balkans, is located to the east of the town.
 The Drin River, which is the longest river in the country, flows through the valley and provides water for irrigation and hydroelectric power generation.
 The valley is also known for its fertile soil and is an important agricultural area, producing crops such as corn, wheat, and vegetables.

+Climate

 Education

 Peshkopi has a number of primary and secondary schools, which provide education to children in the town and surrounding areas.
 The schools offer a range of subjects including math, science, language, and social studies.
 Many of them also have extracurricular activities such as sports, music, and art programs.
 Overall, education is highly valued in Peshkopi and the government is continuously investing in the development of the educational system in the town.